Skip to content

 What is Privilege?

-Put simply, ‘privilege’ gives a party the right to withhold evidence from the court and the other party to your dispute.
-The law of privilege refers to the law which governs when and how you can request privilege on evidence that may be used in court.
+Put simply, ‘privilege’ gives a party the right to withhold evidence from disclosure to the court and the other party to your dispute.
+The law of privilege refers to the law that governs when and how you can request privilege on evidence that may otherwise be subject to disclosure and subsequently used in court.
 The law of privilege applies to all types of evidence.

 Legal advice privilege applies regardless of whether court proceedings (i.e., litigation) have started.
 Further, it applies between you and your lawyer.
-Litigation privilege can only apply when litigation has started.
+Litigation privilege only applies when litigation has commenced.
 The two types of privilege have different rules.

 Once you establish privilege, you will have the absolute right to withhold the privileged evidence from being used in court.
 Further, a court cannot make any inferences based on your establishment of privilege concerning some evidence.
 Finally, you can establish privilege in relation to evidence that may be relevant to the dispute.